 - Inject an unattend.xml into the recovered OS

 - Copy other configuration files and assets into the recovered OS

 - You should not use unattend.xml (or other mechanisms) to boot the recovered OS into Audit Mode.
 The recovered OS must remain configured to boot to OOBE.

 - A copy of the configuration files and assets which need to be restored must be placed under C:\Recovery\OEM.
 Contents in this folder are not modified by push-button reset features and are automatically backed up to recovery media created using the Create a recovery drive utility.
 To protect the unattend.xml and configuration files/assets from tampering or accidental deletion, Write/Modify permissions of C:\Recovery\OEM should be restricted to the local Administrators user group.

-To learn how to author scripts to be run using extensibility points, see Add a script to push-button reset features.
+To learn how to author scripts to be run using extensibility points, see Add extensibility scripts to push-button reset.

 To learn how to use ScanState to capture and store the resulting PPKG under C:\Recovery\Customizations, which is restored automatically during PBR, see Deploy push-button reset features using ScanState.

 The following table outlines the recovery strategy for common customizations which are described in the User Experience Windows Engineering Guide (UX WEG) as well as those covered in the OEM Policy Document (OPD).
 For up-to-date details on these customizations, refer to the latest version of the UX WEG and OPD.

 |Customization||How it is configured||How it can be restored during PBR|